Skip to main content

 Spider supports two core operations.
 Scraping fetches a single page and returns its content.
 Crawling starts from a URL and follows links to discover and fetch multiple pages across a site.
-Both operations accept the same parameters for output format, proxy usage, and request mode.
-Use the Scraping and Crawling docs for details on each endpoint.
+Both accept the same parameters for output format, proxy usage, and request mode.
+See Scraping and Crawlingfor endpoint specifics.

 Every request uses one of three modes.
-The default smart mode inspects each page and decides whether a lightweight HTTP fetch is enough or if a full Chrome browser is needed for JavaScript rendering.
+The default smart inspects each page and picks between a lightweight HTTP fetch and a full Chrome browser based on what the page actually needs.

 httpStatic HTML, APIs, known simple pages.FastestLowestNo